ddev/ddev.com/src/content/blog/contributor-training.md

 TODO: New image for blog

-**TL;DR: Sign up for contributor training** on the form below to get the calendar invite with zoom.
+**TL;DR: Sign up for contributor training** on the form below to get the calendar invite with zoom link.

 As we announced in [Recruiting Contributors and Maintainers](recruiting-maintainers.md) we're actively trying to increase the DDEV community of contributors and maintainers.
 To do that, we're going to start a series of trainings, and we'd love to have you come.
 The trainings will include information on how to contribute by: